alsjohnstone/prophecise/README.md

 ### What is Prophecise?

 <a href='https://prophecise.com'>Prophecise</a> is an open source Flask web app that enables analysts and data scientists to quickly build accurate forecast models from their Google Analytics data.
-It builds upon the great work Gareth Cull has been doing with <a href="https://github.com/garethcull/forecastr">Forecastr</a> and uses Flask, .
+It builds upon the great work Gareth Cull has been doing with <a href="https://github.com/garethcull/forecastr">Forecastr</a>.
+It lets users sign in with their Google Analytics account and pull reports directly into the UI for forecasting.
 Here's an overview of the data flow:

 <br>
 <img src="https://alsjohnstone.com/assets/images/prophecise-data-flow.jpg"/>